Bell vs Rogers: Honest Take

 5G coverage (GTA)Excellent — wide 5G+ rolloutExcellent — comparable in urban areas

-Rural coverage (Ontario)Strong — extensive rural networkGood, but some gaps vs Bell in remote areas
+Rural coverage (Ontario)Strong — extensive rural networkGood, with gaps vs Bell in remote areas

-In-store experienceDepends on the store (we try to be better)Corporate stores can have long waits
+In-store experienceDepends on dealer (we try to be better)Corporate stores often have waits

 Sports contentTSN, CraveSportsnet, NHL — edge for hockey fans